MicrosoftDocs/biztalk-docs/biztalk/core/how-to-enable-the-wcf-extensibility-points-with-the-wcf-adapters.md

     > [!NOTE]
     >  To enable WCF extensibility points for the WCF adapters, the BizTalk Host instance running the adapter must be able to load at run time the assemblies where the WCF extensibility points are implemented.

-### To configure the machine.config file for a WCF binding extension
+## Configure the machine.config file for a WCF binding extension

 1. At a command prompt, go to the %FrameworkDir%\v4.X.XXXXX\CONFIG folder, and then open the **machine.config** file by using Notepad.